macho-catt/100-days-of-code/log.md

 **Thoughts:** Finished part3-a of fso and started part b.
 It's interesting to see how node and express handle the backend, compared to flask in python.
 When I started b, I had some problems locating my previous code in my github repo.
 I realized at this point that my repository directories need to be reconfigured (both for fcc and react stuff), so I started moving fcc projects into their own repositories.
 I might need to fix this before continuing with part b, just so I won't have problems with it later on.

+### Day 25: June 18, 2021
+#####

+**Today's Progress**: Learned how to deploy an app to Heroku.
+Finished part3-b of fso; working on exercises

+**Thoughts:** Finished section b of part 3 (excluding the exercises at the end), which is mostly a tutorial on deploying an app to heroku, deploying the backend, creating a frontend build and copying that inside the backend directory, creating shortcut scripts on package.json, and creating a proxy for the frontend code.
+I also continued fixing my github repos, and realized how much of a pain it would be to continue if I had left it in that state.
+It's best to put each projects on their own repo, instead of having them in the same one.
+I ran into a problem with heroku because of that, so I will continue fixing the repo situation tomorrow.

 ##  ##  ##  ##  ##  ##  ##
 **Useful Links**